For the 20 years he played professional baseball, did anyone have the world at his feet more than Derek Jeter?

-Throughout his playing career, despite being one of the biggest names in all of sports, let alone the official BMOC in the Big Apple, he somehow remained free of any major scandals or anything else that could have tarnished the Yanks' beloved No. 2—no failed drug tests, no arrests or bombshell legal troubles, no messy divorce, no cheating scandals.
+Throughout his playing career, despite being one of the biggest names in all of sports, let alone the official toast of NYC, he remained free of major scandals or anything else that could have tarnished the Yanks' beloved No. 2 legacy: No failed drug tests, no arrests or bombshell legal troubles, no messy divorce, no cheating scandals.

-Not that he was a monk for two decades.
-But through some masterly display of social wizardry, despite being a renowned playboy, he was an inoffensive playboy, someone who enjoyed the spoils of his good fortune but not in a way that got publicly out of hand or made him the object of female scorn.
-Basically, Jeter was the face of the phrase "women want him and men want to be him."
+Despite being a renowned playboy, he was an inoffensive playboy, someone who enjoyed the spoils of his good fortune but not in a way that got publicly out of hand or made him the object of female scorn.
+Basically, Jeter was the face of the phrase women want him and men want to be him.

 "Don't get me wrong, it's not like I didn't go out and have fun," he told Esquire in 2011.
 "But there's been a lot of players that come to New York and get caught up in the lifestyle, and before you know it, they're sent away to another team because it affected their performance.
 My number one priority was on the field.
 I've had fun.
 It's not like I've never gone out; I've done a lot of things.
 But I've always kept sight of my number one priority."

-And ultimately his game plan—focus on work, play while you're playing but then get serious when the game is over, when there's time and less temptation—worked out perfectly.
-He and wife Hannah Jeter, the Sports Illustrated Swimsuit Issue cover model he married on July 9, 2016, now live full-time in Florida with daughters Bella Raine Jeter and Story Grey and are loving their private life together.
+And ultimately his game plan—focus on work, play on the field, play the field, and then get serious when the game is over, when there's more time and less temptation—worked out perfectly.
+He and Hannah tied the knot on July 9, 2016, two years after he retired, and moved to Florida.

 As the face of the Yankees he was called upon to give sound bites about the game every night, questions he fielded as deftly as line drives—a few words here, a few there, never one of the guys known for outbursts or controversial comments.
 He was all business, all the time.
 And while he was reluctant enough to talk about himself as a baseball player, he was prolifically silent when it came to his private life.